-“Know Jesus, know peace; no Jesus, no peace” is Rhonda Kinard's '09 life theme.
-Since she became a devoted Christian as an undergraduate student, she has aligned all of her endeavors around God’s will, and not her own.
+“Know Jesus, know peace; no Jesus, no peace,” is Rhonda Kinard's '09 life-theme.
+Since she became a devoted Christian as an undergraduate student, Rhonda has aligned all of her endeavors around God’s will, and not her own.

-While at Regent Law she was a regional finalist in the 2008 ABA Moot Court Competition where she won the award for 2nd best brief in the region and ranked among the Top 16 competitors in the nation.
+While at Regent Law she was a regional finalist in the 2008 ABA Moot Court Competition where she won the award for second best brief in the region and ranked among the top 16 competitors in the nation.
 She also graduated in the top of her class and served as a well-respected student leader.

 After graduating in 2009, Kinard landed a coveted clerkship with the Chief Justice of the Virginia Supreme Court.

-The advocacy skills she gained through Moot Court combined with classroom training prepared her to serve as an effective judicial clerk today.
+Combined, the advocacy skills she gained through Moot Court and the classroom training prepared her to serve as an effective advocate.

 God had plans for Bobby Maddox '01 in the legal field, and the vision was palpable.
 But Maddox remembers starting out unfocused and torn between family and career objectives.